 The following publications are projected for this research project.
-These are only the publications that APEX component G is taking the lead on.
+These are only the publications that APEX components G and N are taking the lead on.
 In addition, the PI (D. Roby) and the Postdoctoral Research Associate (P. Jodice) will be coauthors on some papers that other components of APEX are taking the lead on.